 Fast-acting handheld instruments and data logging devices are available.
 The data logging devices provide trending information and graphics to help diagnose temperature and relative humidity problems.

 Temperature and relative humidity meter with built-in dewpoint feature

 A hand-held carbon monoxide meter detects the presence of this colorless, odorless gas and helps pinpoint the source.
 Carbon monoxide, a product of incomplete combustion, poses a serious health threat.
 Exposure to high concentrations can cause illness and death.
 Chronic exposure to relatively low concentrations also can be dangerous—especially to infants, the elderly, and those with certain health conditions.
 While all buildings with combustion equipment should have a carbon monoxide alarm, this is not always the case.
 Carbon monoxide alarms may fail due to sensor faults, power outages and dead batteries.

 Carbon monoxide meter

 Radon is a naturally occurring radioactive gas found in soil across the Pacific Northwest.
 Inhaling radon can cause lung cancer, so it is important to prevent it from entering and accumulating in buildings.
 Some parts of the four-state U.S. EPA Region 10 have a higher probability of elevated indoor radon, which enters buildings from the soil or via water from wells.
-The only way to know if radon is entering buildings is to use a test device.
+The only way to determine if radon is entering buildings is to use a test device.
 The WSU Energy Program provides these free to most tribes.
 Sample analysis is provided through an agreement with the U.S. EPA laboratory in Las Vegas.